-I can certainly understand that those types of gimmicks and false claims are hype used and needed by schemes like 4Life to lure people in, but I don’t condone them.
+I can certainly understand that those types of gimmicks and false claims are hype used and needed by schemes like 4Life to lure people in.

-It’s one of the reasons we are here to provide accurate information to you our faithful readers.
+It’s one of the reasons we are here to provide accurate information to our faithful readers.

 In fact, even though I usually don’t give out links, I did find a good admonishment from government officials to the people that run this scheme.

-It was issued the 4Life people a warning by the Maryland Public Health Service and the FDA to stop making unfounded hype statements that amount to lies and false advertisement.
+It issued the 4-Life people a warning from the Maryland Public Health Service and the FDA to stop making unfounded hype statements that amount to lies and false advertisements.